-A: We employ advanced medical devices to promote effective muscle recovery and strengthen the abdominal wall to activate the core muscles.
-Depending on the individual condition, we may recommend combining this with a Pelvic Floor strengthening programme or Floor Work for a more complete programme.
+A: We employ advanced devices to promote effective muscle recovery and strengthen the abdominal wall to activate the core muscles.
+Depending on the individual condition, we may recommend combining this with a pelvic floor strengthening programme or floorwork for a more complete programme.

 Q: Is muscle activation the main focus?

-A: We focus on activating the deep muscles first for recovery to strengthen the abdominal wall, and may recommend combining it with skin tightening and cellulite removal treatments to bring the tummy back to its taut texture and shape.
+A: We focus on activating the deep muscles first for recovery to strengthen the abdominal wall, and may recommend combining it with skin tightening, tissue regeneration and collagen remodelling treatments to bring the tummy back to its taut texture and shape.
 A pelvic floor strengthening programme is also beneficial towards aiding better core stability and strength which will improve a diastasis recti.

 Q: When can I start treatment?

 A: Not everyone is suitable for treatment as there are certain contraindications that needs to be assessed.
 We are also not able to take on cases that are either too severe or too mild.
 In general, we would recommend waiting at 2-3 weeks postpartum before the first treatment.
 The best way is to make an appointment for a screening and our consultants will be able to advise accordingly.

 Articles that may interest you